xiangyuanding/5800Project/README.md

 All codes and data are in the file “5800project”.
-You can run it by typing “python driver.py” in cmd if you have Python installed on your device.
+You can run it by opening “driver.ipynb” in Jupyter Notebook if you have it installed on your device.
 The data we used is in data.csv.
-We also have a Naïve model that generates random patients.
-You can run it by typing “python driver_mock.py”.
+We also have a naive model that generates random patients.
+You can run it by opening “driver_mock.ipynb” in Jupyter Notebook.
-This naive model mocks the patient waiting queue in a hospital lobby and assume most patients are in OPD.
+This naive model generates random patients that mocks the patient waiting queue in a hospital lobby and assume most patients are in OPD.
 We only consider the doctor resources instead of beds and other treatment resources.
 You can understand it as a fast-paced hospital that each patient will not take over 3 hours to treat.
 This kind of hospital usually exists in regions where family doctors are not common, such as Hong Kong.
+We also have a few more assumptions, all of them are written in README.md.

 We implemented the traditional way of queuing model to provide a comparison with our greedy algorithm.
 The traditional queuing model can be found in Queue.py.
 Users can run it by commenting out the sort() function and uncommenting the traditional sort() function